Maragoth/api-tester-postman/readme.md

 This project is created from scratch as part of a **QA Automation portfolio**.
 It focuses on **API testing** using Postman to simulate real-world API testing scenarios for a typical backend system.
 The goal is to ensure that the API behaves as expected under different conditions, including both positive and negative test cases.

+✅ All tests are designed to be 100% effective — they not only pass when the API works correctly but also reliably detect bugs and unexpected behavior.

 ---

 ## 🔑 Features